YaelGluskin/System-Programming-Laboratory/README.md

 - Ensure you have a compatible C compiler (e.g., GCC) installed on your system.
 - If running on Windows with MinGW, use `mingw32-make` instead of `make`.
-- You can also run useing the VS comailer - the  instruction are in the .vscode folder.
+- You can also run useing the VS comailer.
-- [Mention any dependencies or prerequisites]

 Feel free to explore the assignments, learn from the code, and use them as a reference for your own learning journey.
 If you have any questions or improvements, feel free to open an issue or contribute!